aam229/inquirer-path/README.md

 - `fix-lint` - Fix the simple eslint error
 - `docs` - Generate the html documentation to `./docs`
 - `docs-watch` - Create a documentation server at localhost:4001
-- `docs-md` - Generate DOCUMENTATION.md file
+- `docs-md` - Generate the DOCUMENTATION.md file

 ### Debugging